 How Do You Design a Balanced Investment Portfolio?

 Diversify your investments in stocks, bonds, cash and property according to your objectives and risk tolerance.
 Historically, stocks are much riskier than cash and bonds, but they also provide much higher returns.
+If you want a much safer and more stable option than stocks or bonds, you can invest in physical gold.
+But make sure not to put all your eggs in one basket.
+You need to diversify your investment portfolio and not just invest in gold or any other safer alternative.
 Simply avoiding risk is not a smart move with mid to long-term investments.
 Not including stocks in your portfolio puts you at risk of earning returns that are below inflation, which is tantamount to losing money.

 Don’t invest into individual shares unless you’re a trained (and lucky) investor.
 Attempting to time the market is a fool’s errand for the vast majority of us.
 Index investing is a cheap and tax-efficient strategy which allows average-Joe passive investors to beat most active professional investors.